-ROLE.
-AUTHORITY AND TRAINING
+ROLE, AUTHORITY AND TRAINING

 The University Police Department (UPD) is an internationally accredited police department, providing the same level of service offered by a municipal police department, as well as other services unique to an academic institution.
-The department operates twenty-four hours a day. each day of the year.
-The average daily population served by the police department is 47,500 including students, faculty, staff and visitors both to our academic and health systems.
-The department partners with our community on and off-Grounds to maximize safety for everyone.
+The department operates twenty-four hours a day, each day of the year.
+The average daily population served by the police department is 50,000 people, including students, faculty, staff and visitors both to our academic and health systems.
+The department partners with our community on- and off-Grounds to maximize safety for everyone.
 UPD has statutory arrest jurisdiction for property owned and controlled by the University as well as the streets and sidewalks adjacent to the property.
-Through a agreement with the Citv special Charlottesville, UPD also exercises secondary jurisdiction in the community contiguous to Grounds.
-UPD patrols Grounds and the health system by vehicle, bicycle, electric Trikke, motorcycle and on foot.
+Through a agreement special with the Citv of Charlottesville, UPD also exercises secondary jurisdiction in the community contiguous to Grounds.
+UPD patrols Grounds and the health system by vehicle, bicycle, electric Trikke, motorcycle, and on foot.

-UPD consists of 170 employees, including sworn police officers certified by the Commonwealth of Virginia, and unarmed community service officers certified by the Virginia Department of Criminal Justice Services.
-Sworn police officers have arrest powers, and community service officers do not have arrest powers.
+UPD consists of 170 employees, including sworn police officers certified by the Commonwealth of Virginia, and unarmed community service officers, more commonly known as unarmed security officers, certified by the Virginia Department of Criminal Justice Services.
+Sworn officers have arrest powers, police and community service officers do not have arrest powers.
 The Department also employs unarmed civilian "ambassadors" through RMC, a private security contractor.
-Ambassadors patrol areas frequented by students that are located within a portion of the Charlottesville Police Department's primary jurisdiction and on Grounds.
+Ambassadors patrol areas frequented by students that are located within a portion of the Charlottesville Police Department's primary iurisdiction and on Grounds.
 Ambassadors do not have arrest powers.